 Omega-3 fats are essential fats, meaning you can only get them from your diet.
 If you're pregnant, they may take on a greater level of "essential-ness."
-Many studies suggest these fats, particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), bring several benefits to both moms-to-be and the babies they carry.
+Many studies suggest these fats, particularly eicosapentaenoic acid, or EPA, and docosahexaenoic acid, or DHA, bring several benefits to both moms-to-be and the babies they carry.

 Benefits vs. Risk

 Fish is an excellent source of protein, provides several vitamins and minerals, and is low in saturated fat — all of which are good attributes for being healthy.
 Omega-3s ramp up the health aspects for pregnant women by potentially reducing the risk of premature delivery and improving brain and vision development in the baby.